tunepruner/4wardslegacy/Documentation/4wardsConcept/PostMvpOverflow.md

 1. ##### Cloud backup
     1. User authentication
     1. Any measures needed for future mobile client sync
+    1. Requires MVP to have very loosely coupled layers

 1. ##### Pushes in day editor